thomassi98/midpilot_script/README.md

 1. Run `npx webpack` to build the project.

-2. Then, open `test_dev.html` in your browser.
+2. Then, open `test_dev.html` by right-clicking `test_dev.html` and selecting "Copy path".
+Then paste the path into your browser.
 This references the local `dist/midpilot.bundle.js` file.

 3. To test on the production environment, open `test_prod.html`.
 This references the production `midpilot.bundle.js` file.